OpenMask3D: Open-Vocabulary 3D Instance Segmentation: OpenMask3D details

 \subsubsection{Which points should we give as input to SAM?}

-When using SAM for predicting a 2D mask, we need to determine a set of points which the mask generation process will be conditioned on.
+When using SAM for predicting a 2D mask, we need to determine a set of points on which the mask generation process will be conditioned.
 Initially, we attempted to input all the visible points projected from the 3D mask.
-However, this approach resulted in poor quality masks due to the inaccuracies of the projections and the noise present in the 3D masks, as illustrated in Figure \ref{fig:sam1}.
+However, this approach results in poor quality masks due to the inaccuracies of the projections and the noise present in the 3D masks, as illustrated in Figure \ref{fig:sam1}.

-To address this issue, we explored an alternative approach.
+To address this issue, we explore an alternative approach.
 Instead of using all of the visible points as input for SAM, we randomly sample a subset of points from the projected 3D mask.
 Interestingly, this method produces much cleaner masks, as it can be seen in Fig.~\ref{fig:sam2}.